anjackson/ipywardley/README.md

 - [ ] Add 'Uncharted' and 'Industrialised' labels
 - [ ] Support rendering from a file, via e.g. `%wardley file=example.owm style=plain`
 - [ ] Make it easier to download the SVG/rendered version?

+## Development

+1. Clone this directory.
+2. Set up a `virtualenv` and activate it.
+3. Modify the code.
+4. Run `flit install`
+5. Run `jupyter-lab` and test your changes.
+6. Repeat 3-5 _ad infinitum_.
+7. Turn your changes into a pull request.